-Preauthorization: A process that your dental plan or insurer uses to make a decision that particular dental services are covered.
+Pre-authorization: A process that your dental plan or insurer uses to decide that particular dental services are covered.
 Your plan may require preauthorization for certain services, such as crowns, before you receive them.
 Preauthorization requirements are generally waived if you need emergency care.
 Sometimes called prior authorization.